Aj821990/GeoPhyChallenge/README.md

 # GeoPhyChallenge

-Selenium Automation script with Java8, Maven, TestNG, docker-compose, gitlab-ci and circleci
+Selenium Automation script in Chrome with Java8, Maven, TestNG, docker-compose, gitlab-ci and circleci

 ## Requirements:
-Below dependencies needs to be installed and set environmental variables
+Below dependencies needs to be installed/configured
-- Java 8 or higher (JAVA_HOME and PATH)
+- Java 8 or higher (JAVA_HOME and PATH in environmental variables)
-- Maven (M2, MAVEN_HOME and PATH)
+- Maven (M2, MAVEN_HOME and PATH in environmental variables)
 - IDE (IntelliJ is preferred)
 - Chrome browser (latest)
-- Chrome driver (is already added but in case if your chrome doesnot support, please download and add a suitable chromedriver)
+- Chrome driver (chrome driver is already added but in case if chrome browser and chrome driver are not compatible, please download and add a suitable chromedriver)

 ## Downloading Project:
 - Using git command: git clone https://github.com/Aj821990/GeoPhyChallenge.git